Divyanshi-Doser/FUTURE_DS_03/README.md

-# FUTURE_DS_03
-# 🚦 Road Accident Data Analysis | Internship Task 3
+# 🚦 Road Accident Data Analysis | Power BI

-This is the 3rd task of my internship where I worked on a road accident dataset using Power BI.
+In this project  I worked on a road accident dataset using Power BI.
 The aim was to analyze accident patterns and identify high-risk areas, times, and causes.

 ## 🔍 About the Project